-Here, you will find information about the essential features of Airbnb-like websites and an estimate of how much it would cost to develop a platform like Airbnb, including some tips on the website functionality, development technology, and prices.
+So, in this article, we’ve prepared information about the essential features of Airbnb-like websites or apps and an estimate of how much it would cost to develop a platform like Airbnb, including some tips on app functionality, development technology, and prices.

 More precisely, Airbnb is a peer-to-peer (P2P) marketplace.
 It uses the sharing economy business model where one person offers access to services or goods to another person for a fee.
 You can also call it P2P renting.